tfcp68/yantrix/docs/syntax/110_reducers.md

 ## Functions and Expressions

-Every `Reducer` can reference any number of variable names both on left and right side of assignment.
+Every `Reducer` can reference any number of variable names on both left and right side of `Reducer`.
 All required properties are added to the `Context` dynamically, if needed.
 But each key can be listed only once.

-If there're more properties in `Target Object` than in `Source Object` , excessive`Target Object` properties are left empty.
+If there are more properties in `Target Object` than in `Source Object` , excessive`Target Object` properties are left empty (`Null`).

 If there're more properties in `Source Object` than in `Target Object`, such a diagram will throw an error